QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Higher-Order Functions
 -------------------------

-One of the benefits of working with closures and functions is that you can return them from other functions
+One of the benefits of working with closures and functions is that you can return them from other functions.

-This leads to some natural programming patterns we have already been using, where we can use **functions of functions** and **functions returning functions** (or closures)
+This leads to some natural programming patterns we have already been using, where we can use **functions of functions** and **functions returning functions** (or closures).

 To see a simple example, consider functions that accept other functions (including closures)